bc-mkatz/api/docs/v3-catalog.md

 </p>
 <div class="param">availability_description (optional)</div>

-[String](#string) Availability text displayed on the checkout page, under the product title.
+String: Availability text displayed on the checkout page, under the product title.
 Tells the customer how long it will normally take to ship this product, such as 'Usually ships in 24 hours.'

 </p>
 <div class="param">gift_wrapping_options_type (optional)</div>

-[String](#string) Type of gift-wrapping options.
+String: Type of gift-wrapping options.
 Values: `any` - allow any gift-wrapping options in the store; `none` - disallow gift wrapping on the product; `list` – provide a list of IDs in the `gift_wrapping_options_list` field.

 </p>
 <div class="param-enum-header">Enum:</div>